 C++ Global Namespace Example

-Let us take an example to illustrate the global namespace in C++.
+Let's consider an example to demonstrate the global namespace in C++.

 Example